Clients and tutors

 We use information held about you in the following ways:

 - to provide you with access to our website and the content and services available through it and to determine your eligibility to access our website, its content and services;

 - for the purpose of delivering our in-house services to you, the client, or to any student for which you have booked our in-house services;

-- to deal with any queries, complaints, or questions you ask us;
+- deal with any queries, complaints, or questions you ask us;

-- to notify you about changes and provide you with information about our website and its services;
+- notify you about changes and provide you with information about our website and its services;

-- to ensure that content from our website is presented in the most effective manner for you and for your computer, which may include the customisation of content depending on your location and previous use of our website;
+- ensure that content from our website is presented in the most effective manner for you and for your computer.
+This may include the customisation of content depending on your location and previous use of our website;

 In order to improve this website, we may use small files commonly known as “cookies”.
 A cookie is a small amount of data which often includes a unique identifier that is sent to your computer or mobile phone (referred to in this policy as a “device”) from this website and is stored on your device’s hard drive.

 These cookies are essential to the proper functioning of many features of this website.
 These cookies store a unique ID so this website can remember you from one page request to the next.